 - Michael Halupa Substation, Protection & Telecom | Michael.Halupa@us.ngrid.com

 - Brian Hughes, Craft division | BHughes@ibew1049.com

-A Message from Business Representative Ron Bauer and the Long Island Safety Advocates:
+A Message from the Long Island Safety Advocates:

 Our mission as Safety Advocates is to promote safety to our union members.
 We are dedicated as a team to help our members in performing job tasks in a safe manner.
 A resource for someone to go to when work methods, equipment, safety rules are in question.
 A large part of our job duties include visiting our members on job sites.
 LI Safety Advocates also meet once a month with each other, discussing ways to improve our safety.
 We again meet once a month with all National Grid Safety Advocates to discuss safety issues throughout National Grid.
 Present members we have serving as Safety Advocates are: Mike Halupa – representing Substation Protection and Telecom.
 Mike has just been selected as Chairman on our National Grid Safety Advocate Committee.
 Steve Borrelli and Steve Grabow – representing our Electric Generation Department.
 Chuck Doyle and Al Blum - representing Overhead, Underground and Service Section.
 Our first of many topics we would like to discuss is on pre-job briefings.